The gate was supposed to be routine.

 The dungeon opened into a vast freight chamber full of rusted container frames, broken conveyor lines, and concrete ramps descending into lower sectors.

 Overhead lights flickered in sequences that made the whole place feel like it was blinking at the wrong times.
+Black mineral growth climbed the walls and spread through cracks in the floor like roots.

 The air smelled like oil, damp metal, and old blood.